OSharpe001/anime_hunter/README.md

 2. As a new user, I expect their to be a page that will give me a quick rundown of the app's features and how to use the less-intuitive ones (if any).

-3. As a user, after reading the "About" page, I expect to instantly see a list of anime after pressing the "Beginner's Bounty" button without having to manually type in search terms.
+3. As a user, after reading the "About" page, I expect to instantly see a list of anime after pressing the "Bounty Board" button without having to manually type in search terms.

 4. As a user, I expect to be brought to a more specific list of anime after I type in search terms on the "hunt" page and submit.